Layr-Labs/incredible-squaring-avs/README.md

 make start-operator
 ```

-> By default, the `start-operator` command will also setup the operator (see `register_operator_on_startup` flag in `config-files/operator.anvil.yaml`).
-To disable this, set `register_operator_on_startup` to false, and run `make cli-setup-operator` before running `start-operator`.
+By default, the `start-operator` command will also register the operator.
+To disable this, set `register_operator_on_startup` to false in `config-files/operator.anvil.yaml`.
+The operator can be manually registered by running `make cli-setup-operator`.

-> The operator also will produce an invalid result 10 times every 100, as it is set in `times_failing` flag of the same config file.
+The operator will produce an invalid result 10 times out of 100, as it is set in the `times_failing` field of the config.

-Start the challenger:
+These failures result in slashing once they're challenged.
+To see this in action, start the challenger with:

 ```bash
 make start-challenger